alzee/ns.do/README.md

 # ns.do

-A Transient Subdomain.
+Temporary Subdomains.
 Short is good.